 This sector is closely connected with the general insurance and investment sectors.
 There is an overlap with the key risks affecting these sectors.
 Read the information for:

 - general insurers and intermediaries in the UK

 - participants in the wholesale markets operating in the UK (including wholesale banks, wholesale markets and asset managers)

 You should already have assessed the impact of Brexit on your business and your customers.

-Servicing your EEA customers in a no-deal scenario
+Servicing your EEA customers after the transition period

 The European Insurance and Occupational Pensions Authority (EIOPA) has published recommendations for the insurance sector in light of the United Kingdom withdrawing from the European Union.
-The recommendations are addressed to national regulators and aim to minimise detriment to policyholders and beneficiaries in a no-deal scenario.
+The recommendations are addressed to national regulators and aim to minimise detriment to policyholders and beneficiaries once EU law no longer applies in the UK.